thelogbox/thelogbox.github.com/_posts/2012-07-14-javascript-docco-for-java-files.md

 Docco is a quick-and-dirty, hundred-line-long, literate-programming-style documentation generator.
 It produces HTML that displays your comments alongside your code.
 It can be used to generate documentation for JavaScript, CoffeeScript, Python and Ruby.
 But it won't work for Java source files.
 There are ports of this script so that it can work with other languages, including Java, some prominent projects are [Jocco](https://github.com/Krilivye/Jocco) and [Marginalia (for Clojure)](http://blog.fogus.me/2011/01/05/the-marginalia-manifesto/).

 The solution on this page is a hack.
-It is not a port of Docco for Java they Jocco or Marginalia is.
+It is not a port of Docco for Java the way Jocco or Marginalia is.
 There, you've been warned.

 # The hack